YonasValentin/expo-config-plugin-appodeal/README.md

 }
 ```

-If you prefer using environment variables, you can access `process.env.EXPO_PUBLIC_APPODEAL_KEY` or from `Constants.expoConfig?.extra?.appodealKey`.
+If you prefer using environment variables, you can access `process.env.EXPO_PUBLIC_APPODEAL_KEY` or `Constants.expoConfig?.extra?.appodealKey`.

 ---